theTardigrade/age/README.md

 This is a simple Golang package for determining age from a given date until the present moment. `Calculate` is the only exposed function.

-## Support

-If you use or appreciate this package in any way, please consider donating at [PayPal](https://www.paypal.me/jismithpp).

 ## Example

 ```golang